zalando/skipper/script/README.md

 # lua scripts

 Scripts for skipper need at least one of two possible functions: `request` or `response`.
-If present, they are called with a skipper filter context like
+If present, they are called with a skipper filter context and the params passed in the route as map like
 ```
+-- route looks like
+--
+-- any: * -> luaScript("./test.lua", "myparam=foo", "other=bar") -> <shunt>
+--
-function request(ctx)
+function request(ctx, params)
-	print(ctx.request.method .. " " .. ctx.request.url .. " -> " .. ctx.request.backend_url)
+	print(ctx.request.method .. " " .. ctx.request.url .. " -> " .. params.myparam)
 end
 ```
+Only "key=value" string pairs may be passed as parameters to the script.

 The following modules have been preloaded and can be used with e.g.
 `local http = require("http")`, see also the examples below